f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/mcn-distributed-apps-l3/README.md

       - Monitoring Admin - *EKS cluster requirement*
       - Security Admin - *Create network firewall policies*
       - Service Account Admin - *Create a unique service account to run EKS cluster nodes*
-   ### F5 XC
-   - Manually create cloud credential to use with AWS
-   - Manually create cloud credentials to use with Azure
-   - Manually create cloud credentials to use with GCP
-   - Manually create Volterra API.P12

 2. Terraform Cloud
 - Terraform Cloud Account *to maintain State*
 - Terraform Project
 - Terraform Workspaces
-**Each workspace must be configured for local execution and with remote state sharing to all workspaces in the organization**
+Each workspace must be configured for **local execution** and with **remote state sharing** to **all workspaces in the organization**

 The following table contains the default names of the Terraform Cloud workspaces used in this project.
 These names are used to set the Terraform Cloud workspace name in the GitHub Actions workflow.
-The default values can be overridden by setting the corresponding environment variable in the GitHub repository.
+The default values can be overridden by setting the corresponding `Repository variable` in GitHub.

 | Variable Name                              | Default Value            | Description               |
 | ------------------------------------------ | ------------------------ | ------------------------- |